 Ferry-Ride and Iona Island, Abbey and Monastic Buildings

 Upon arrival in Fionnphort, embark a ferry for the short ride to the idyllic island of Iona, one of the most important religious centres in Western Europe.
 Iona is steeped in Christian history, and regarded as the birthplace of Christianity in Scotland with the arrival of St. Columba in 563 A.D. and the founding of Iona Abbey.
 Over a century ago, the Abbey and monastic buildings were restored and, in 1938, the Iona Community was founded to continue the tradition of worship in the Abbey through daily services and teaching.
 To this day, Iona remains a place of pilgrimage and spirituality.

 Iona Abbey Tour, Medieval Stones and Crosses, Lunch and Free Time in Iona Village

-Upon arrival at the Iona Abbey, take a guided walking tour.
+Upon arrival at Iona Abbey, take a guided walking tour.
 Along the way, see the cloisters, graveyard (burial site of numerous early Scottish, Irish and French kings) as well as an impressive collection of over 180 medieval carved stones and crosses.
-Following your guided tour and a boxed lunch, ample free time is made available to soak up the atmosphere of the Abbey, and explore the village's lovely little shops and cafes.
+Following your guided tour, ample free time is made available to soak up the atmosphere of the Abbey, and explore the village's lovely little shops and cafes.
 At the conclusion of your visit, embark the ferry for the short ride back to Fionnphort, then re-board your coach and commence the approximately 2.5-hour drive back to the pier via Mull.